DMASCoreDeclan/keyboard-shortcuts/README.md

 ### The Landing Page Image
  - The landing page includes a wonderfully playful image of a keyboard and six articles with a catchy phrase, a colourful shortcut image and text describing in words how to use the shortcut.
 The purpose was to link the idea of the keyboard with the shortcut, then introduce the standard symbology of keyboard shortcuts so that in the Shortcuts page, the symbology could be used exclusively.
- - The CSS nth-of-type was used to cycle through pink, blue and green for the Heading, Content and Border
+ - Originally, the CSS nth-of-type was used to cycle through pink, blue and green for the Heading, Content and Border.
+Based on feedback recieved its been redesigned with more conservative blue and black.

 ### Register
  - a simple four field input form, styled consistent with the Home page using html validation.